PaddlePaddle/PaddleSpeech/demos/text_to_speech/README.md

 ## Introduction
 Text-to-speech (TTS) is a natural language modeling process that requires changing units of text into units of speech for audio presentation.

-This demo is an implementation to generate an audio from the giving text.
+This demo is an implementation to generate audio from the given text.
 It can be done by a single command or a few lines in python using `PaddleSpeech`.

 ## Usage
 ### 1. Installation